peteryuhang/Computer-Systems-A-Programmer-Perspective/ch6/ch6.md

 - Even though the array is much larger than any of the SRAM cache memories, the prefetching hardware is smart enough to recognize the stride-1 access pattern, and fast enough to keep up with memory accesses in the tight inner loop
 - **Blocking**:
   - The general idea of blocking is to organize the data structures in a program into large chunks called blocks
-  - It is a general concept that can produce big performance gains on systems that don’t prefetch
+  - It is a general concept that can produce big performance gains on systems that don't prefetch

 #### Exploiting Locality in Your Programs